hatemhosny/gh-action-example/README.md

 ## Usage

 This action generates the message for the PR comment and uploads it as an artifact.
-It can be used in conjunction with the action [`live-codes/pr-comment-from-artifact`](https://github.com/live-codes/pr-comment-from-artifact).
+It can be used in conjunction with the action [`live-codes/pr-comment-from-artifact`](https://github.com/live-codes/pr-comment-from-artifact) which posts the message in artifact as a comment in the PR.
 Two different actions are used because each runs in a different context and requires different permissions.
 See [this article](https://securitylab.github.com/research/github-actions-preventing-pwn-requests/) for more details.

 This is an example for usage: